Risk Taking

 Many died.

-It made me wonder if modern society is now going the same way, driven by excessive leisure time, ample cash (for many) and a lack of meaning in life.
+It made me wonder if modern society is going the same way, driven by excessive leisure time, ample cash (for many) and a lack of meaning in life.
 An endless series of dubious and largely unnecessary 'challenges' seem to be emerging, often very unwise and occasionally fatal.
-Is it really sensible to throw yourself into the freezing cold sea, or to wander up mountains in the fog?
+For example, is it really sensible or safe to throw yourself into the freezing cold January sea, or to wander up mountains in the fog?
 Do we really have to row a tiny boat across the ocean, or race around the pavements on electric bikes?
 Simply riding ordinary cycles on busy A roads seems to be tempting fate, as vehicles doing a legal 60 mph are suddenly confronted by a family 'keeping fit' at 10mph around the next bend.

-Grandpa running marathons, controversial medication from the internet, potentially dangerous dogs running free at the play park.
+So, we have grandpas running marathons, controversial medication from the internet, potentially dangerous dogs running around the play park.
 Youths in hot hatches.
+Pointless record breaking.
+Holidaying in dangerous foreign countries.
+And hospitals already full.....

 Perhaps I'm just a killjoy.